jjg/jsfs/docs/journal.md

 # JSFS 5 Dev Journal

+## 01072025
+I thought of a few things I overlooked overnight.
+The first is that I need to make sure that expired tokens are not authorized and also, there might be a way to eliminate the extra `expires` parameter when using a temporary token.

+I think I can also clean-up some of the method handling code by moving param extraction into the `utils` module, and I have an idea for supporting clients that can't use the "custom" methods as well.

 ## 01062025
 Dad passed away last time I was working on this.
 Taking me a few minutes to figure out where I left off...